erics273/bootstrap_4_guide/README.md

 > **For more information on the Bootstrap spacing utility classes, visit: [https://getbootstrap.com/docs/4.6/utilities/spacing/](https://getbootstrap.com/docs/4.6/utilities/spacing/)**

 ## Working with Bootstrap Components
 Bootstrap comes bundled with a variety of components that can help speed up the development process.
-Components are ready to go design elements you can add to your webpage.
-Most components will look great no matter the screen size or device used to view them and come bundled a lot of ready-made functionality right at your fingertips.
+Components are ready-to-go design elements you can add to your webpage.
+Most components will look great no matter the screen size or device used to view them and come bundled with a lot of ready-made functionality right at your fingertips.
 Some, but not all, components rely on JavaScript to provide functionality.

 **Commonly Used Bootstrap Components**
 - **Buttons**  - https://getbootstrap.com/docs/4.6/components/buttons/